1,000+ Opportunities

 gov Forms, Reports, Documents Office of Mineral Resources Office of Coastal Management Technology Assessment Division Copies of Reports/Publications Louisiana’s Energy Efficiency and Conservation Block Grant Program Louisiana 40401(d) Grid Resilience Formula Grant Award Policy Papers/Technical Presentations Copies of Reports/Publications Louisiana Energy Facts Archive 2024 Royalty Reduction Program State Mineral and Energy Board Meeting Schedule/Lease Sale Results Archived Notices of Publication State Mineral and Energy Meeting Schedule 2026 Special Notice/Announcements Step 2: Pre-Nomination Research Step 4: Examination & Evaluation Step 6: Submission of Bids Step 7: Bid Examination/Evaluation Engineering-Administrative Inspection and Enforcement Oilfield Site Restoration Exploration & Production Waste Ground Water Resources Program West LA O&G Fields, Orders Mgt.

-Section East LA O&G Fields, Programmatic Support Section Underground Injection Control Rules and Rulemaking/Fees Interagency Affairs & Field Services Coastal Nonpoint Pollution Control Local Coastal Management Programs Oil Spill Coordinator's Office Oil Spill Coordinator's Office Home Natural Resource Damage Assessment (NRDA) The Louisiana Regional Restoration Planning Program (RRP Program) Louisiana Regional Restoration Planning Program (RRP Program) Administrative Record Acts, Regulations, Guidelines, & Plans Featured Services A-Z Listing Ground Water Resources Program RFPs, SFP, RSIQs - Contracts State Energy Data & Analysis Class VI Carbon Sequestration Sulphur Mines Response IIJA/IRA Louisiana Federal Projects Notice of Publication State Mineral Lease Sale Amicus Clarification
+Section East LA O&G Fields, Programmatic Support Section Underground Injection Control Rules and Rulemaking/Fees Interagency Affairs & Field Services Coastal Nonpoint Pollution Control Local Coastal Management Programs Oil Spill Coordinator's Office Oil Spill Coordinator's Office Home Natural Resource Damage Assessment (NRDA) The Louisiana Regional Restoration Planning Program (RRP Program) Louisiana Regional Restoration Planning Program (RRP Program) Administrative Record Acts, Regulations, Guidelines, & Plans Featured Services A-Z Listing Ground Water Resources Program RFPs, SFP, RSIQs - Contracts State Energy Data & Analysis Sulphur Mines Response IIJA/IRA Louisiana Federal Projects Notice of Publication State Mineral Lease Sale Amicus Clarification

-Based on current listing details, eligibility includes: Local units of government in Louisiana that have not been allocated EECBG formula funds directly from the U.S. Department of Energy.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local units of government in Louisiana that have not been allocated EECBG funds directly from the U. S. Department of Energy.
+Confirm the full requirements in the official notice before applying.